-We have the Edge Hill Queer Society who work to create inclusive sessions tailored to each individual of the group.
+We have the Queer Activities society who work to create inclusive sessions tailored to each individual of the group.

 You can speak to your Personal Tutor or academic staff regarding your chosen or affirmed name or alternatively you can use this change of name form to inform your academic staff.